dotcontract/www-dotcontract-org/app/pages/docs/modality/index.md

 next_doc: "/modality/rules-and-models"
 ---

-DotContract rules and queries are written in Modality, a formal specification language for encoding the terms of any multi-party agreement.
+DotContract rules and queries are written in Modality, a formal specification language for encoding the terms of any multi-party dynamic.
 ## Why Modality?

 We believe that no contract should be exploitable by bugs or defects.
 The only way to achieve this is for the terms of a contract to express their intended behavior in a verifiable way.
 Modality was designed to make this possible.